nicolaDeCristofaro/Algorithms-DataStructure_WrapUp/Array/Theory_on_Array.md

     }
 }
 ```
 And that is the basics of Arrays that you'll need to get started!

-In the next chapter, we'll look at some of the fundamental techniques we use to work with Arrays.
+In the folder "Problems" there are some problems that need the array to be solved.